mytardis/mytardis.github.io/README.md

 The main MyTardis project website is on [mytardis.org][1]

+This repo and the associated Wiki are used to track community resources such as apps and filters and provide a place to propose, discuss and agree on major changes to the MyTardis code.

+Due to technical limitations of the software, we collect the proposals in the directory "_posts".
+If you have a proposal please submit a pull request to add your file there.

+The GitHub web interface allows creating files and editing and submitting the changes via pull request.

 The MyTardis Community resources website is managed by [Jekyll][2] and [GitHub Pages][3].